ampproject/amphtml/contributing/building-an-amp-extension.md

 - **Vsync Context**: Mutate
 - **Override**: Sometimes.
 If your component provides a way to dynamically create a lightweight placeholder.
-This gets called only if the element doesn’t already have a publisher-provided placeholder (through [the placeholder attribute](https://github.com/ampproject/amphtml/blob/master/spec/amp-html-layout.md#placeholder)).
+This gets called only if the element doesn't already have a publisher-provided placeholder (through [the placeholder attribute](https://github.com/ampproject/amphtml/blob/master/spec/amp-html-layout.md#placeholder)).
 - **Usage**: Create placeholder DOM and return it.
 For example,